-Photography is a magical art and an underrated tool: Combined with modern photo storage it is the biggest boost to memory since the invention of writing.
-I have for you here some notes on it’s usefulness and the art.
-In the next post I will have a few more notes and my personal editing process for putting photos up.
+Photography is a magical art and a surprisingly underrated tool.
+Combined with modern storage it is the biggest boost to memory since the invention of writing.

-Taking at least one photo a day is a common concept among new photographers, but it’s really worthwhile for everyone.
+Taking “a photo a day” (as a diary, as practice) is a common concept among new photographers, but it’s really worthwhile for everyone.
 There’s an aesthetic component to this: Searching for a good photo in the every-day of life teaches us to notice our surroundings more.
-I’ll come back to that.

 Less obviously, one’s photo-a-day catalog creates a large improvement to memory.
 Just as hearing a few lyrics can recall to you an entire song, having a catalog of photos that spans years allows you to easily recall what was happening say, two years ago this time, or how some project was going, or remind you just how long it took, or that it happened at all.
 Looking back on the record of day-to-day life is also its own kind of beautiful.
 Sometimes it’s pointed out how crazy it is for people to visit landmarks, museums, or go to concerts, etc just to view them all through their phone cameras.
 I agree: tourist attractions and stage events are probably the last places you should use your camera.

 But some people also say—when recounting old stories or explaining how something came to be, or describing what came before, or where they used to live—that they wish they had more pictures from those times.
-This I also agree with: What you should be recording are not the destination events of life so much as the much more mundane things: rainy mornings, making cookies, the process of building a shed or starting a garden, or your child trying to learn to brush his teeth.
+This seems more agreeable, what you should be recording are not the destination events of life so much as the much more mundane things: rainy mornings, making cookies, the process of building a shed or starting a garden, or your child trying to learn to brush his teeth.

 ~ ~ ~